-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) For the Quarterly Period B • ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d)) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period From To Commission file num per: 001-37620 KURA ONCOI OGV INC (Exact name of registrant as s • Delaware (State or Other Jurisdiction of Incorporation or Organization) 61-1547851 (I.R.S.
-Employer Identification No.) 3033 Science Park Road, Suite 220, San Diego, CA (Address of Principal Executive Offices) 92121 (Zip Code) (858) 500-8 (Registrant's Telephone Number 11119 North Torrey Pines Road, Su (Former Name, Former Address or Former Fisc Indicate by check mark whether the registrant: (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant w requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and post be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this cregistrant was required to submit and post such files).
-Yes \boxtimes No \square Indicate by check mark whether registrant is a large accelerated filer, an accelerated growth company.
-See the definitions of "large accelerated filer," "accelerated filer, 12b-2 of the Exchange Act.
-Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer \qed (Do not check if a smaller reporting company) Smaller reporting company $oximes$ Emerging growth company $oximes$ If an emerging growth company, indicate by check mark if the registrant has electer revised financial accounting standards provided pursuant to Section 13(a) of the Ex Indicate by check mark whether registrant is a shell company (as defined in Rule 12 b-2 of the Exchange Act).
-Yes □ No ⊠ As of the close of business on August 2, 2017, the registrant had 21,374,709 shares of Common Stock (\$0.0001 par value) outstanding.
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION For the Quarter terly Period Ended September 30, 201 ☐ TRANSITION REPORT PURSUANT TO SEC or TION 13 OR 15(d) OF THE SECURITII ES EXCHANGE ACT OF 1934 For the Trai nsition Period From To Comi mission file number: 001-37620 ONCOLOGY, INC J. Delaware (State or Other Jurisdiction of Incorporation or Organization) 61-1547851 (I.R.S.
+Employer Identification No.) 3033 Science Park Road, Suite 220, San Diego, ((Address of Principal Executive Offices) CA 92121 (Zip Code) • (858) 500-8800 ant's Telephone Number, Including Area Code) (Lip code) (Former Name, Former Address or Former Fiscal Year If Changed Since Last R Report) Indicate by check mark whether the registrant: (1) has filed a during the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted elbe submitted and posted pursuant to Rule 405 of Regulation S-registrant was required to submit and post such files).
+Yes T (§232.405 of this chapter) during the precedir Indicate by check mark whether registrant is a large accelerated growth company.
+See the definitions of "large accelerated file 12b-2 of the Exchange Act.
+Large accelerated filer \Box Accelerated filer Non-accelerated filer \qed (Do not check if a smaller rep orting company) Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to Sec ransition period for complying with any y new or Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of the close of business on November 3, 2017, the registran t had 30,215,556 shares of Common Stock (\$0.0 0001 par value) outstanding.